Asian Range Breakout Strategy: Rules, Timing & Tracked Results

 Markets alternate between compression and expansion.
 The Asian session is compression: lower participation, tighter ranges, fewer surprises.
 That tight range becomes a reference the whole market can see — and the highs and lows collect resting orders (stops above, stops below).

 When London opens and real volume arrives, price tends to resolve out of that range and run toward the next level.
 You're not predicting direction in advance — you're waiting for the market to show you the direction by breaking, then going with it.
+Our tracked results back the timing up: in 2,173 signals bucketed by session, Asian-range breakouts fired at the London open were the single best-performing setup in the dataset.
+And that's with a realistic failure rate — across 1,611 tracked breakout-family signals, roughly three in four failed, and the strategy still paid through expectancy.
+Rules first, numbers attached.

 The rules